bwoodsend/polycotylus/docs/source/dependency-constraints.rst

 Dependency locking/Reproducible builds
 ======================================

-It's a common practice in Python, and even more so in other languages such as Java, to do at least one of the following:
+It's a common practice to do at least one of the following:

 1. Pin all dependencies to known working versions to avoid breaking changes or regressions in dependencies.

 2. Pin all dependencies so that builds are bit-for-bit reproducible.
-An artifact on one machine can be rebuilt identically on another.
+An artifact on one machine can be rebuilt identically on another at another time.

 3. Add upper bound version constraints (e.g. ``package<3.0`` or
     ``package~=2.2``) to block usage with potentially breaking unreleased